wp-plugins/woocommerce-custom-tab-lite/readme.txt

 2. Category Tab Option allows you to show a tab that is common only to same-category products.
 Tab specifications could only vary from category to category.
 3. Product-Specific Tab Option lets you have a tab that is unique to a particular product page.
 4. Tab Placement Option lets you sequence your tabs as per your priority.
+5. You could  Sort, Re-order, Rename or Enable/Disable the default tabs as per your requirement.
+6. You can also add shortcode in the custom tabs.

 **Premium version link** – [Click here](http://www.phoeniixx.com/product/woocommerce-custom-tabs-plugin/?utm_source=Wordpress.org&utm_medium=CPC&utm_campaign=Wordpress.org)